CrossEye/frumious/2014-06-17-FavoringCurry.md

 If so, then currying could well be for you.
 All the Ramda functions mentioned in this block are curried.
 (In fact, pretty well all Ramda functions of more than one parameter are curried, with only a few necessary exceptions.)
 In every case the currying is part of what makes it so easy to compose them into such a nice, elegant block.

-Let's take a brief look.
+Let's take a look at what's happening.

 `get` (also known as `prop`) is defined like this: